Vic-Warden/Smart-Calendar/docs/system_architecture.md

 **Introduction**

-This document outlines the system architecture of my project, *Field Command: Pattern Cuckoo*, presenting a structured overview of its components, including software, databases, and network elements.
+This document outlines the system architecture of my project, Field Command: Pattern Cuckoo, presenting a structured overview of its components, including software, databases, and network elements.
 It explains how these components interact with each other.
 The described architecture includes all elements currently present in the Docker environment.
 Its primary purpose is to serve as a reference for understanding the system.